IdVbI/IdVbI/README.md

 - 👋 Hi, I’m @IdVbI
-- 👀 I’m interested in Developing Game
+- 👀 I’m interested in studing Algorithm
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Pyhton
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me by dtq03087@gmail.com
+- 📫 You can reach me by mae03087@naver.com

 <!---
 IdVbI/IdVbI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.